Modular-ML-inference/benchmark-driver/README.md

 # benchmark-driver

 Scala application posing as the client in benchmarks of the [Modular Inference Server](https://github.com/Modular-ML-inference/inference-server).
+More benchmark details can be found in ["Flexible Deployment of Machine Learning Inference Pipelines in the Cloud–Edge–IoT Continuum"](https://www.mdpi.com/2079-9292/13/10/1888).

 ## Usage